examifyhub/examify/README.md

 - Backend: Node.js, Express.js
 - Machine Learning: OpenCV & Dlib (for eye tracking), PyAudio or WebRTC (for sound detection)
 - Database: MongoDB
+- Hosting: Backend on Render, Frontend on Vercel

 ---
 Have an idea to improve Examify?
 Fork the repo and contribute! 🚀